An 8-Factor HJM Model For The Japanese Government Bond Yield Curve, 1974 To 2016: The Impact Of Negative Rates And Smoothing Issues

 Exhibit I

 The forward rate curve is the smoothest curve that can be fit to the raw data provided by the Japan Ministry of Finance, but it implies much more forward rate variation than is typical for government yield curves.
 It also implies negative rates more than a decade before negative rates were observed in the Japanese government bond market.
-A video of the daily quarterly forward rates (in red) versus the zero coupon bond yields (NASDAQ:BLUE) implied by the Ministry of Finance data on every business day is given here:
+A video of the daily quarterly forward rates (in red) versus the zero coupon bond yields (blue) implied by the Ministry of Finance data on every business day is given here:

 If we count the daily local maxima and minima in the Japanese Government Bond forward rate curve implied by the data, we get many more "humps" than is typical in other markets.
 We can make this examination qualitatively by comparing the shape of the implied quarterly forward rates in the Japanese Government Bond market and the U.S. Treasury market on the same day from September 24, 1974 through December 30, 2016, as in this video: